 November 7, 2011 - A federal grand jury in the District of Arizona hands up an 11-count indictment.
 It alleges that on December 14, 2010, five of the defendants (Manuel Osorio-Arellanes, Jesus Rosario Favela-Astorga, Ivan Soto-Barraza, Heraclio Osorio-Arellanes and Lionel Portillo-Meza) were involved in a firefight with Border Patrol agents during which Terry was fatally shot.
 The men are charged with first-degree murder, second-degree murder, conspiracy to interfere with commerce by robbery, attempted interference with commerce by robbery, carrying and using a firearm during a crime of violence, assault on a federal officer and possession of a firearm by a prohibited person.
 The indictment is unsealed on July 9th, 2012.

-November 8, 2011 - Attorney General Holder testifies before the Senate Judiciary Committee that, "this operation was flawed in concept, as well as in execution."
+November 8, 2011 - Attorney General Holder testifies before the Senate Judiciary Committee.
+"This operation was flawed in concept, as well as in execution."

 February 2, 2012 - Attorney General Holder testifies before the House Oversight and Government Reform Committee that firings and charges against Justice Department officials who oversaw Fast and Furious are likely to come in the next six months.
 He also denies any cover-up.